NuGet/Home/proposed/2021/MachineReadableOutput.md

 * [npm ls --json](https://gist.github.com/erdembayar/ddfbf9c160fbb8a0e31e3596f03ee906), [npm outdated -json](https://gist.github.com/erdembayar/12030f1db89ad9f2e206f2b6ff7d740f) Actually it's less sophisticated than what we have, because it doesn't have multi TFM and projects concept.

-## Unresolved Questions

-* Donnie: When I want to create archival records, will I want something more unique than the project name?
-Adding the path, repo, commit ID, etc seems complex. [r766920783](https://github.com/NuGet/Home/pull/11446#discussion_r766920783)
-  >> `path property` could be solution here, see proposal.

-* Loïc : How would this format evolve if we add another "package pivot" in addition to top level and transitive packages?
-For example, what if we add new package kinds for source generators, Roslyn analyzers, etc...? [r767026799](https://github.com/NuGet/Home/pull/11446#discussion_r767026799)

->> Out of scope from MVP, this schema can evolve over time, by the time we have necessity to do change we can make more educated decision.

 ## Future Possibilities

 If we address them in plain `dotnet list package` then we'll address in `json output` too.